How is Morality Possible?

 wonder what might be the social implications of the movement of children in

 the past half century, from the playgrounds to the solitary and passive act

-of watching the TV screen.13
+of watching the TV and computer screens.13

 To recapitulate: human persons are, through-and-through, social constructs and

 social beings.
 Through our interaction with others, we acquire our self-concept.

 And through such interaction, we come to recognize the equivalent selfhood of

 others and we learn to objectify ourselves – to be, in imagination, spectators

 Yet the libertarians tell us that “there is no such thing as society.”14